Niklas Süle

+Süle started his career at TSG Hoffenheim, before joining Bayern Munich in 2017, where he won five Bundesligas, two DFB-Pokal, and four DFL-Supercup titles, in addition to one each of UEFA Champions League, UEFA Super Cup and FIFA Club World Cup.
+He later signed for Borussia Dortmund in 2022.
+At international level, he represented Germany, in which he achieved the 2017 FIFA Confederations Cup, and featured in two FIFA World Cups in 2018 and 2022.

 Club career

 Early career

 Süle started his career with Rot-Weiß Walldorf.
 In July 2006, he signed for the youth team of Eintracht Frankfurt, where he played until the end of the 2008–09 season.
 In July 2009, he signed for the youth team of SV Darmstadt 98, and only half a year later he left for the youth team at 1899 Hoffenheim.

 1899 Hoffenheim

 On 11 May 2013, Süle made his debut for Hoffenheim in a Bundesliga game against Hamburger SV.
 He started the match but was substituted for Andreas Ludwig in the 81st minute.
 Hoffenheim lost the game 4–1.
 During the 2012–13 season, Süle made two Bundesliga appearances and two relegation playoff appearances as Hoffenheim defeated 1.
 FC Kaiserslautern to stay in the Bundesliga.

 During the 2013–14 season Süle established himself as an important first team player for Hoffenheim.
 Süle played in 25 Bundesliga matches and scored four goals as he helped Hoffenheim finish 9th in the league.

 Süle started the 2014–15 season strong and played every minute during the first 14 Bundesliga matches.
 On 12 December 2014, Süle suffered a torn anterior cruciate ligament during matchday 15 against Frankfurt.
 Süle was sidelined for the rest of the season due to the injury.
 Hoffenheim finished 8th in the league.

 Süle returned for the 2015–16 season after the ACL tear.
 He played every minute in 33 Bundesliga matches as Hoffenheim finished a disappointing 15th in the league.

 Süle had a very impressive 2016–17 season for Hoffenheim as he played in 33 Bundesliga matches.
 Hoffenheim finished in an impressive 4th in the Bundesliga.
 Süle's performance drew interest from clubs like Bayern Munich and Chelsea.

 On 15 January 2017, Bayern Munich had announced that they had signed Süle along with Sebastian Rudy from Hoffenheim as a double swoop.
 Both Süle and Rudy joined Bayern Munich on 1 July 2017.